 Which is more secure?
 VoIP or landlines?

-If configured correctly, VoIP phones are generally more secure than the traditional landline phone.
+If configured correctly, VoIP phones are generally more secure than a traditional landline phones.
 To elaborate on this further let’s consider the differences in how VoIP phones and landlines transmit and store data.

-In the traditional landline phones, user would make calls via the PSTN and data is transferred as analog data by means of copper wires and fiber optic cables.
+In the traditional landline phones, users would make calls via the PSTN and data is transferred as analogue data by means of copper wires and fibre optic cables.
 This means that a physical connection exists between the caller and the recipient.

 VoIP on the other hand transmits data over the internet and the calls are made and received via packet switching.
 In packet switching, the voice data is broken up into small voice data packets that are sent over the internet to the destination.

-Typically attackers would access the landline phones by eavesdropping into the physical wires also known as wiretapping.
+Typically attackers would access the landline phones by eavesdropping on the physical wires also known as wiretapping.
 Implementing physical protection mechanisms can oftentimes become very difficult and costly for companies.
-Not to mention the monitoring capabilities in landline phones is also very limited.
+Not to mention the monitoring capabilities in landline phones are also very limited.